 When the sun goes down the nocturnal animals begin to stir as this is their most active time.
 This is your chance to see the predators on the move so look out for lion, leopard and cheetah, with the aid of the vehicle's spotlights.

 The drive lasts for about 3 hours and then it's back to camp to freshen up before dinner.
-This is your introduction to South African cuisine, so expect a typical South African meal, which is served with a complimentary glass of wine.
-You may also purchase other drinks from the camp shop.
+This is your introduction to South African cuisine, so expect a typical South African meal.
+You may purchase your drinks from the camp shop to enjoy with your meal.
 After dinner you can sit back and relax around the campfire, under the stars, recounting the day's exciting adventures in the bush.

 Once the camp gates are open we embark on a thrilling game drive in search of the vast diversity of animals and birdlife resident in the Kruger Park.
 Early morning is the best time for game viewing as the animals are most active, visiting waterholes and feeding before the heat of the day drives them to seek shade.